Exploring bears’ big gains getting them through winter and their need for connected, protected habitats year-round

 As many landscapes across the Yellowstone to Yukon region get colder and welcome a blanket of snow, the animals that live here have also been preparing for the change in seasons.

 Bears’ presence in wild places from Yellowstone to Yukon is an important part of what makes this region special.
-From summer through early autumn, we are reminded to do our part to share space with them as they move, mate and search for food.
+No matter the season, we are reminded to do our part to share space with them as they move, mate and search for food.

-As October transitions to November, we must not forget these amazing animals, but learn more about their winter ways.
+As we transition from fall to winter, we must not forget these amazing animals, but learn more about their cold-weather ways.
 This knowledge can help us better understand bears’ need for intact habitat and space away from people.

-Recently, we had a ‘bear-y’ good time learning about hibernation from our Y2Y bear expert – Dr. Karine Pigeon, former UNBC-Y2Y post-doctoral fellow and landscape ecologist invested in human-wildlife coexistence worldwide.
+We learned a bit more about hibernation from bear expert, Dr. Karine Pigeon, former UNBC-Y2Y post-doctoral fellow and landscape ecologist invested in human-wildlife coexistence worldwide.
 Read on for the fascinating world of hyperphagia, denning, bear cubs and connectivity.

 Preparing for a long rest-and-digest